 Most frog species live in tropical rainforests, but they’re native everywhere, except Antarctica and some islands.
-Even some arid areas have toad species living there; they bury themselves during dry spells and emerge when it rains.
+Some arid areas even have toad species living there; they bury themselves during dry spells and emerge when it rains.
 Frogs (as well as other amphibians) are threatened around the world from loss of habitat.
 Other forces are at play, too, such as chemical pollution of air and water, disease, and over-harvesting for food.
 Sadly, some are already extinct, some species now exist only in protective captivity and dozens more are under threat of extinction.

+The world’s largest frog, the Goliath Frog, Conraua goliath, is more than a foot long (30.5 cm), and measures 2-1/2 feet (76. cm) with its legs extended!
+The smallest frog would fit on an M&M candy.
 In the U.S, the largest native frog is one you might guess: the American Bullfrog (Rana catesbeiana), which is 3-3/4 to 6 inches long (9 to 15 cm) and can weigh up to 1-1/8 pounds (500 g).
 The smallest is the Little Grass Frog (Limnaoedus ocularis) which, at a mere 3/4-inch (19 mm), could sit on a penny.
 The largest native toad in the U.S. is the Sonoran Desert Toad (Incilius alvarius), which is 7-1/2 inches (190 mm) long.
 The smallest toad is the Oak Toad (Bufo quercicus) which measures 3/4 to 1-1/4 inches (19 to 31.8 mm) long.

 Male and female frogs and toads mostly look alike, except that females are often much larger than their counterparts.
 But a frog can be distinguished from a toad.
 Once you know how it’s easy to tell between the two: Frogs have moist, smooth skin; a slender body; visible eardrums on the sides of their head; no parotid glands; and tree frogs have toe pads.
 Toads have dry, warty-looking skin, a heavier-looking body; visible eardrums; visible parotid glands; and no toe pads.